samueloluwoleb/MovieApp3.1/README.md

 * Flask
 * API
 * SQLITE database
+* OpenAI API

 ## Application Structure
 The MoviWeb application will consist of several key parts:
 * User Interface (UI): An intuitive web interface built using Flask, HTML, and CSS.
 It will provide forms for adding, updating, and deleting movies, as well as a method to select a user.
 * Data Management: A Python class to handle operations related to the sqlite database
-* data source.
-This class should expose functions for listing all users, listing a user’s movies, and updating a user’s movie.
+* Data source.
+A python class should expose functions for operations such as: listing all users, listing a user’s movies, deleting a user movie, and updating a user’s movie.
 * Persistent Storage: An sqlite database file to store user and movie data.
 This file will act as the database for your application.
+* API calls: Api calls to different data source(OMDB website to get movie details and OpenAI website to get movie reccomendation)

 ## Core Functionalities

 The core functionalities of your MoviWeb application will include:
-* User Selection: The ability for a user to select their identity from a list of users.
+* User Account Creation: The functionality  a uthat enables a user to create an account on the website using their email address and then log in into their account.
-* Movie Management: After a user is selected, the application will display a list of their favorite movies.
-From here, users should be able to Add a movie: Include the movie’s name, director, year of release, and rating.
+* Language Preference: The functionality that enables a user to choose the language they want the website to be displayed in.
+Languages are (English, Spanish and French)
+* UI Display Preference: The functionality that enables the user to choose between Dark and Light mode
-* Delete a movie: Remove a movie from their list.
+* Movie Reccomendation: The functionality that display a list of movies user would enjoy based on the movie from their catalogue
-* Update a movie: Modify the information of a movie from their list.
+* Add a movie: User can add movie to their catalogue
-* List all movies: View all the movies on their list.
+* Delete a movie: User can delete movies from their list.
-* Data Source Management: Use your Python class to manage interactions with the sqlite database data source.
+* Update a movie: User can update movie details.